nikeshgitpro611/DSAChai/ChaiOrCode/README.md

 # Some cases of Declration
 - case-1 : Access Function before decleration then no Issue
 - case-2 : Access Var before decleration then undefine
-- case-1 : Access Let/const before decleration then Error will be come Reffrance Error
+- case-3 : Access Let/const before decleration then Error will be come Reffrance Error
 # Temporary Ded Zone
 - useing variable and function before actual decleration is called .
+- Variable are in scope but cant be acess.
 > # SCOPE AND SCOPE CHAIN
 - It only defines the accessibility range, which may be at the function level, window level, or global level.
 - Three type of Scope: